CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 ### Crypt4GH based encryption

-There many valid methods to encrypt your data.
-In this document we focus on [Crypt4GH](https://crypt4gh.readthedocs.io/en/latest/) as that is the default encryption tool in the CSC Sensitive Data Services.
+There are many valid methods to encrypt your data.
+In this document we focus on [Crypt4GH](https://crypt4gh.readthedocs.io/en/latest/) as that is the default encryption tool in the **CSC Sensitive Data Services**.
 Crypt4GH was originally designed to encrypt and share human genetic data according to the
 Global Alliance for Genomics and Health (GA4GH) standard, but it can be used to encrypt any type of data.

 Crypt4GH uses **asymmetric encryption**, an encryption method that is based on two interlinked encryption keys: